tt-nakamura/retro/README.md

 I asked him why.
 He said "Look at America.
 Twenty years ago, there was nothing of mathematics in America.
 But today it's growing fast.
 Also in Japan, mathematics will surely grow a lot in twenty years..."
-Although it sounds like a weak prediction, he possibly saw some good points in Japanese mathematicians.
+It sounds like a weak prediction, but he predicted so probably because he saw some good points in Japanese mathematicians.

 Another visitor, who also ate fried salmon, sent me a letter after leaving Japan.
 He wrote that he was deeply impressed by Japanese mathematics,